I finally did it!

 2nd plugin: Autoptimize

-It also let’s you define the “above the fold” CSS, which is the primary part of your stylesheet, that the browser should prioritize rendering.
+Alternatively it also let’s you define the “above the fold” CSS, which is the primary part of your stylesheet, that the browser should prioritize rendering.

 And it is as this point the problems arise with page builders, because if assets aren’t properly enqueued through the wordpress functions, Autoptimize can’t detect it.